 Recent undercover investigations by ITV in Cardiff and BBC in London have exposed a growing scandal.
 Restaurants, takeaways and retail stores, both in England and Wales have been caught displaying false food hygiene rating stickers to deceive customers.
-Some businesses use old ratings, while others purchase counterfeit stickers online.
+Some businesses use old ratings, while others purchase counterfeit food hygiene stickers online.

 This isn’t just a local issue.
 The Food Standards Agency (FSA) is under pressure, particularly after reports of fake hygiene rating stickers displayed at major supermarkets like Sainsbury’s.
 With potential changes in how food safety is enforced, it’s more important than ever to ensure that businesses are playing by the rules.